Kothagudem Assembly constituency

 Kothagudem Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of constituencies in Bhadadri Kothadugem District.
+It is one of constituencies in Bhadradri Kothagudem district.
 It includes the towns of Kothagudem and Palwancha and part of Khammam Lok Sabha constituency.

-Vanama Venkateswara Rao is representing the constituency for the 4th time.
-He served as a minister for Vaidya Vidhana Parishad in the year 2007–09, and played a key role in formulating the 108 ambulance service and "aarogya sri" scheme.
-He served as DCC president for Khammam district from 1999 to 2014 and was again re-appointed in 2019 for Bhadradri Kothagudem district.
+Jalagam Venkat Rao is representing this constituency for the second time.
+He was elected as his opposition candidate Vanama Venkateshwar Rao from Congress party filed a false affidavit report in the 2018 TS assembly elections.
+As a result, Jalagam Venkat Rao filed a case in the High court and won it in 2023.
+As a result, the High court declared Jalagam Venkat Rao as a MLA from this constituency in 2023, just five months before the TS assembly elections.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: